-- Include All – Nothing motivates a team like getting them all together to work as one – each department working seamlessly with the other in order to reach a goal, whether it be a team building exercise or completing a quarterly target for the company.
+- Include All – Nothing motivates a team like getting them all together to work as one – each department working seamlessly with the other in order to reach a goal, whether it be a team-building exercise or completing a quarterly target for the company.

-- Make it something worth fighting for: Get to know your team, each employee has different various factors that motivates them, holiday days, public recognition for a job well done, Money, Job security, vouchers etc. Take the time to get to know and understand your employees, you’ll find doing so will have you reaping many many benefits.
+- Make it something worth fighting for: Get to know your team, each employee has different various factors that motivate them, holiday days, public recognition for a job well done, Money, Job security, vouchers etc. Take the time to get to know and understand your employees, you’ll find doing so will have you reaping many many benefits.

-- Work Life Balance – In a world where technology is around us each minute of the day, it can be hard to get away from work when we get home.
-Being flexible for your team to a certain extent can help them create a strong work life balance.
+- Work-Life Balance – In a world where technology is around us each minute of the day, it can be hard to get away from work when we get home.
+Being flexible for your team to a certain extent can help them create a strong work-life balance.
 Knowing that the option for flexibility is there will help motivate your employees.

-- Never Say ''No''- We’re not saying you need to become a ‘’Yes Man/Woman’’ What we mean here is that with team meetings, idea generation groupings saying the word ‘’No’’ and halt and hinder employee creativity and problem solving, not to mention d-motivate them.
+- Never Say ''No''- We’re not saying you need to become a ‘’Yes Man/Woman’’ What we mean here is that with team meetings, idea generation groupings saying the word ‘’No’’ and halt and hinder employee creativity and problem-solving, not to mention d-motivate them.
 Instead of ‘’No’’, why not try, ‘’Interesting Point, can you build on that and send me a brief?’’

 Be a Leader NOT a Boss – A boss generally is seen as barking orders, pushes their employees and can sometimes generate fear.
-Where as a leader encourages and inspires their employees.
+Whereas a leader encourages and inspires their employees.